-Pharmacy Research UK (PRUK) is delighted to announce this year’s annual funding award of nearly £85k to support Pharmacy Research.
+Pharmacy Research UK (PRUK) have awarded over £80k in research fellowship funding in 2017.
 Funding awards are given in the form of research training bursaries or personal research fellowships.
 The research training bursaries are intended to support early career pharmacists who have an interest in developing skills in conducting research relating to their practice.
 The personal research fellowships are designed to develop pharmacy practice research capacity, renewing our commitment to supporting the pharmacy research leaders of the future and advocating for a research active career route for pharmacists.
 Applications are assessed both in relation to the development of the individual applicant and the research project proposed.

 This year, the six awards span across a broad and diverse range of pharmacy topics that will improve pharmacy services and its contribution to improved patient outcomes.
 Topics include evaluating the use of inhaled corticosteroids in Chronic Obstructive Pulmonary Disease, enhancing the role of community pharmacists in Breast Cancer Services and exploring the use of Direct Oral Anticoagulants in patients with Atrial Fibrillation.

 Dr Rachel Joynes, Executive Director at PRUK said: “We were thrilled with the breadth, depth and quality of applications received for this year’s fellowships and bursaries.
 We look forward to seeing the outcomes of these projects and the valuable impact that they will have on medicines optimisation and patient care.”

 PRUK would like to sincerely thank the Leverhulme Trade Charities Trust for their funding which has enabled several of these awards.
 The successful applicants are outlined as follows: